 top of page

-I live with racing thoughts, often talk too much and reveal myself too quickly.
+I live with racing thoughts, often talk too much, and reveal myself too quickly.
 I am intentional when searching for and shooting lines and shapes.
-It has served as a therapeutic way to slow down my mind.
-Intention adds curiosity in these reflective moments, instead of feeling the dead weight of worry and the self-consciousness that plauges my scattered thinking.
-The wide variety of emotions I feel when looking at lines and shapes includes - solace, possibility, spiritual calm, constraint and persistence.
+It has been a therapeutic way to slow down my mind.
+Intention adds curiosity in these reflective moments, instead of feeling the dead weight of worry and the self-consciousness that plagues my scattered thinking.
+The wide variety of emotions I feel when looking at lines and shapes includes - solace, possibility, spiritual calm, constraint, and persistence.

-When discovering breaks in lines and shapes I usually feel a great sadness and fragility.
-The order of things has been interrupted and the skew seems to bring uncertainty.
+When I discover breaks in lines and shapes, I usually feel a sense of fragility.
+The order of things has been interrupted, great sadness, the skew seems to bring uncertainty.

 Lines